robmurray-avant/SUNSITE2-TI84Plus/README.md

 National Geospatial-Intelligence Agency, *The American Practical Navigator (Bowditch)*, Pub.
 No. 9, 2024 edition, Vol. II, §605, “Astronomical Refraction,” p.
 250. Official publication page: https://msi.nga.mil/Publications/APN

-The LOW SUN warning therefore means exactly what it says: the result may still be useful, but it deserves less confidence than a sight taken at a healthier altitude.
+The LOW SUN warning therefore means exactly what it says: the result may still be useful, but it deserves less confidence than a sight taken at a healthier (higher) altitude.

 ### SUN NEAR ZENITH — corrected altitude above 87°